lisavetta/swift/README.md

 * <a id='limit-access-control'></a>(<a href='#limit-access-control'>link</a>) **Access control should be at the strictest level possible.** Prefer `public` to `open` and `private` to `fileprivate` unless you need that behavior.

-* [Google] Access Levels
+* [Google] Access Levels.
 Omitting an explicit access level is permitted on declarations.
 For top-level declarations, the default access level is internal.
 For nested declarations, the default access level is the lesser of internal and the access level of the enclosing declaration.
 Specifying an explicit access level at the file level on an extension is forbidden.
 Each member of the extension has its access level specified if it is different than the default.

 * <a id='avoid-global-functions'></a>(<a href='#avoid-global-functions'>link</a>) **Avoid global functions whenever possible.** Prefer methods within type definitions.